Multi-Channel Video Installation | 2018-19

 Digital Animation: Alex Wellerstein (Nuclear Data, Code), Anna-Brit Schlaepfer (Code), Charlie Pontrelli (Code), Eric Dunlap (Video Sync)

 Aikidoists: Aleksandra Michalska, Deborah Fisher, Derek Wilson, Eddie Leung, Jeffrey Chi, JJ Montes, Juan Carlos Figuera, Keith Miller, Kevin Kanasaka, Kristina Wollschlaeger, Luis Marin Affonso, Neil Applebaum, Robert Madison II, Robert Schwartz, Ruth Peyser, Sam Taitel, Sarah Veysey

 Special thanks to Shihan Hal Lehrman, Head Instructor of Aikido of Park Slope, where the aikido portion of this artwork was filmed, and to Yoshimitsu Yamada Sensei, Head Instructor of New York Aikikai

-Very special thanks to Wood Huntley for his generous support.
+Very special thanks to Wood Huntley and Beirne Donaldson for their generous support.

 Thank you Fridman Gallery and Burning In Water, NYC